isomerpages/mccy-iccs/pages/Community Experience.md

 permalink: /CommunityExperience/
 description: Community Experience
 ---
 The Community Experience is an immersive programme and provides local and foreign delegates an opportunity to experience first-hand the manifestation of Singapore’s interracial and interreligious harmony policies, through interacting with our local community partners.
+It consists of:
+* Community Explorations, which are still ongoing until Nov 2022;
+* Community Dialogue, which took place on 5 Sep 2022.

+# Community Explorations
+Organised by OnePeople.sg in conjunction with ICCS 2022, the Community Exploration series provides participants unique and experiential opportunities to learn about the diverse religious communities in Singapore.
+Participants will get to uncover little known facts and stories through guided tours and enriching conversations with religious practitioners.

+Sign up for the upcoming Community Explorations here.
+* 1 Oct 2022, 10am - 12nn: Zion Bishan-Bible-Presbyterian Church
+* 8 Oct 2022, 10am - 12nn: Nagore Dargah
+* 16 Oct2022, 10am - 12nn: Soon Thian Keing (Tua Konsi) Ltd

 ![](/images/Community%20Experience/21june2019iccsphotog3-293a.jpg)